SoftwareDefinedBuildings/upmu-plotter/upmuplot/packages/s3ui/README.md

 * s3plot_streamSelection

 These templates can be included in the custom template.
-But if you want a higher degree of customization, you can include the template components directly (though be aware that the relative positioning of the components of the stream and axis legends may be necessary for the correctness of the graph).
-If you do not want all of the features of the graph, you _must_ still include all of the templates; use the appropriate parameters upon instantiation to hide the components you do not need (see above).
+But if you want a higher degree of customization, you can write your own template components from scratch (though be aware that the relative positioning of the components of the stream and axis legends may be necessary for the correctness of the graph).
+If you do not want all of the features of the graph, you _must_ still include all of the components; use the appropriate parameters on instantiation to hide the components you do not need (see above).

+As a rule of thumb, any element in the "s3plot" template that has a class not provided by Bootstrap contributes to the functioning of the graph in some way.

 Programmatically Changing the Graph
 -----------------------------------